Journal entry: October 2017

 Like our own lives this is life defined not by stereotypes but by common things, the things we share in common, even if we do not yet know it.
 William Least Heat Moon called this The Deep Map.
 This is the world hidden beneath thin descriptions and appearances.
 Each city, each person a landscape to discover—if we dare to look.

-We walked out onto the street as they departed and looked at the expanding city of Nashville and construction; we could see the gleaming glass and steel in the dusk, the sidewalk with people, the river of cars and carts and scooters and trollies–the neighborhoods of Nashville stretching out before us–and I thought, with so much hidden right in front of us what would happen if we could see each other and hear each other speak?
+I walked out onto the street as they departed and looked at the expanding city of Nashville and construction; I could see the gleaming glass and steel in the dusk, the sidewalk with people, the river of cars and carts and scooters and trollies–the neighborhoods of Nashville stretching out before us–and I thought, with so much hidden right in front of us what would happen if we could see each other and hear each other speak?
 What would we say and how would it change the way we live?